-The script should be around 3 pages long in the recommended industry format.
+The script should be around 5 to 10 pages long in the recommended industry format.

 Should there be a need to alter any small aspect of the script when it goes into production the winner should be willing to work with the script editor and/or director to develop the idea.
 If this should occur the rights to the script still remain with the writer.

-The closing date for submissions is now 28 February 2023 but is earlier (October 2022) on our UK Film Festival London Filmfreeway site which is mainly for film submission but also has a script competition submission category.
-It is best to submit to the UK FILM FESTIVAL SCRIPT COMPETITION SITE.
-Click the Filmfreeway link above.
+The closing date for submissions is 29 February 2024 but is earlier (October 2024) on our UK Film Festival London Filmfreeway platform which is mainly for film submission but also has a script competition submission category.
+It is best to submit to the UK FILM FESTIVAL SCRIPT COMPETITIONS site.
+Please click the Filmfreeway link.